 How many students are at Mirus?
 Is the school growing?

-Mirus Academy is a small school by design, with an average of 50 students enrolled each year.
-The small, family-like environment is essential to the Mirus Academy school philosophy, so we have no plans to grow the school larger.
+Mirus Academy is a small school by design.
+Although our exact school population changes from year to year, we typically have 5-8 students per grade level.
+The small, family-like environment is essential to the Mirus Academy school philosophy, so we have no plans to grow into a large school.

 What is the tuition?
-Is there financial aid?
+Is financial aid available?